 What is Copyright Infringement?

-To simplify this question, copyright infringement occurs when you do certain things with a creative work which someone else produced without first getting the proper permission.
+To simplify this question, copyright infringement occurs when you do certain things with a creative work that someone else produced without first getting the proper permission.

 Some examples of copyright infringement (this is only a partial listing) can include:

 Placing someone else's photograph or creative work online without proper permission.

 Adapting someone else's creative work found in one medium to another medium, such as making a book into a movie or a photograph into a painting.